Ahmedlekan/bookstore/README.md

 <h1 align="center">📚 MERN Bookstore</h1>

 A full-stack bookstore application built using the MERN stack (MongoDB, Express.js, React, Node.js).
-This project allows users to browse, search, and purchase books online with authentication, cart management, and an admin dashboard for managing inventory.
+This project allows users to browse, search, and purchase books online with authentication, cart management, and an admin dashboard for managing inventor.

 ## 🚀 Features